KingaPalijewska/currency-calculator-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description
-This is a currency calculator for three different currencies: USD, EURO, GBP.
+This is a currency calculator for different currencies.
 Please take a look at demo.

 ## Demo
 https://kingapalijewska.github.io/currency-calculator-react/